What is Imbibition?

 Imbibition is a type of diffusion where the water is absorbed by the solid particles called colloids, without forming a solution causing an enormous increase in volume.
 To define, the absorption of water by hydrophilic colloids is known as imbibition.

-Capacity of imbibing will differ in different imbibants.
+The capacity of imbibing will differ in different imbibants.
 For instance consider proteins, since it is a hydrophilic collides it will have maximum imbibing capacity.
 Compared to this, starch has less capacity and cellulose with least capacity.

-Condition Necessary for Imbibition:
+Condition Necessary for Imbibition

 There are three conditions that are necessary for imbibition: